srguiwiz/inflation/README.md

 ## More Currencies

 If you send a pull request, your calculator can be online too.

-First, to understand what you will have to change, compare existing directories with `diff de ca` .
+First, to understand what you will have to change, compare existing directories, for example with `diff de ca` .
 Then, you can work on your files in your new directory.
-Also, if you prefer,
-you can work on files even without running a server, without node, without npm.
+You can work on files even without running a server, without node or npm.

 You can fork this repository to derive a calculator

 - for another currency,
-- for a currency and its predecessor, or
+- for a currency and its predecessor,
+- with newer or older data, or
 - with a different appearance.

 One difficulty level up is to derive a calculator